-Under the Severance Plan described above, assuming that subsequent to a Change in Control, the termination of the employment of the executive officer by the Company other than for cause, death or disability or by the executive officer for good reason occurred on September 30, 2009, during the three-year employment period, the executive officer would be entitled to a lump sum payment as defined in the Severance Plan section above.
-The executive officer also would be entitled to the continuation for two years of all medical, disability, dental, life insurance, club membership and automobile benefits as favorable as those to which he or she was entitled on the date of termination, or reimbursement for the cost thereof.
+Under the Severance Plan described above, assuming that subsequent to a Change in Control, the termination of the employment of the executive officer by the Company other than for cause, death or disability or by the executive officer for Good Reason occurred on September 30, 2010, the executive officer would be entitled to a lump sum payment as defined in the description of the Severance Plan above.
+The executive officer also would be entitled to the continuation for two years of all medical, disability, dental, life insurance, club membership, financial planning and automobile benefits as favorable as those to which he or she was entitled on the date of termination, or reimbursement for the cost thereof.
 In addition, the executive officer's stock options would vest and become exercisable and his or her earned and unearned shares of performance-accelerated restricted stock would vest and be distributed, as provided in the award agreements.